CDLUC3/dmptool-types/README.md

 - `DateQuestion` A date field.
 Supports `YYYY-MM-DD` format.
 - `DateRangeQuestion` A series of 2 date fields.
 Meant to capture "From" and "To" or "Start" and "End" dates.
 - `EmailQuestion` An email address.
 Supports multiple emails that are comma separated.
+- `LicenseSearch` A GraphQL enabled question to search for relevant Licenses
+- `MetadataStandardSearch` A GraphQL enabled question to search for relevant Metadata Standards
 - `MultiselectBoxQuestion` A select box that allows for multiple selections
 - `NumberQuestion` A numeric field.
 Supports both integers and floats.
 - `NumberRangeQuestion` A series of 2 number fields.
 Meant to capture "From" and "To" or "Min" and "Max" numbers.
 - `RadioButtonsQuestion` A question type that supports an array of `option` objects.
 The user may "select" a single option.
+- `RepositorySearch` A GraphQL enabled question to search for relevant Repositories
+- `ResearchOutputsTable` A table/collection of questions to allow for users to define title, description, repositories, license, etc. for multiple research outputs.
 - `SelectBoxQuestion` A drop down select box that supports an array of `option` objects.
 A `multiple` flag can be set to allow multi-select.
 - `TableQuestion` A table question type.
 Each column in the table can be any one of the `AnyTableColumnQuestion` types.
 - `TextQuestion` A simple text field